pearmini/frankenstein-robotic-arm/README.md

 ![iron_man](./img/iron_man.png)

 Frankenstein I is my first tiny robotic arm.
 I hope it is a good starting point for my journey in Physical Computing and Robotics.

+## Future work

+- Dancing with music!
+- Visualize the trace of the two joints!